THE LUMUNOS TEAM

 My work centers on a deep commitment to helping people clarify their priorities and find their calling – and to stay connected with those ideas as they navigate the complex challenges of modern life.
 Through the years, I have also been busy publishing my thoughts and perspectives about this work, including the connection between living a fulfilled life and the positive impact on the communities we work in and live in.

-With Kathryn Wysockey-Johnson I have two children, Isabel and Soren.
-We live near Burlington Vermont, a place that allows us to do lots of hiking and skiing.
-I am ordained in the Evangelical Covenant Church and before coming to Lumunos I was a parish minister.
+My wife Kathryn, daughter Isabel, and I live near Burlington Vermont, a place that allows us to do lots of hiking and skiing.

 Business and Operations Director